 All this is great, and even more so given that the books have been written by the consistently brilliant Alan Bullard, surely one of our best composers and educational writers.

 The books are absolutely packed with useful study material, all beautifully delivered in a joined-up way, and with considerable enthusiasm and genuine expertise.
-The content and presentation will suit most ages, although the pages are rather crowded for younger learners.
+The creative approach, varied content and attractive presentation will suit most ages.

-Unfortunately, having ignored feedback, the outcome is one that presents a whole series of new difficulties.
-I rather fear that the mistakes here not only outweigh the improvements, but have a detrimental impact on the usefulness and quality of ABRSM’s broader overall offer.
+It seems to me that the mistakes here not only outweigh the improvements, but have a detrimental impact on the usefulness and quality of ABRSM’s broader overall offer.
+While their graded repertoire selections are excellent, this update to their technical syllabus amounts to a significant drawback to using their Practical Grades for piano.